 There are numerous scriptures that speak of Jehovah’s Holy “arm.”
 When one examines the context of these verses it becomes clear that this “arm” is Jesus Christ.
 In speaking of the coming redeemer, “therefore his own arm brought salvation FOR him.”
 (Isaiah 59:16) “The Lord has made bare his Holy arm in the eyes of all nations; And all the ends of the earth shall see his salvation.”
 (Isaiah 52:10) “Behold, the Lord God shall come with a strong hand, and his arm shall rule over them.”
 (Isaiah 40:10) “And to whom has the arm of the Lord been revealed?”
 (John 12:38) and (Isaiah 53:1) Jesus serves as the General of Jehovah.
 He is the one who carries out the will of his Father.

-PROVERBS 8TH CHAPTER SPEAKS OF THE ROLE OF OF THE “LOGOS”
+PROVERBS 8TH CHAPTER SPEAKS OF THE ROLE OF THE “LOGOS”

-To further comprehend the role of the “Logos,” turn your Bible to the book of Proverbs the 8th chapter verses 22-31.”
+To further comprehend the role of the “Logos,” turn your Bible to the book of Proverbs the 8th chapter verses 22-31.
+These scriptures in the book of Proverbs are problematic for Trinitarians.
+They are clearly speaking of Jesus in His pre-human condition.
+Trinitarians in their effort to deflect this, absurdly claim this is simply talking about the virtue of wisdom.
+Anyone who reads these passages and still says this is not an individual speaking is lacking wisdom.
 Verse 30 says, “I was beside him as a master craftsman; and I was daily his delight.”
 Clearly we see here that Jesus was with the Father, but he was separate from the Heavenly Father.
+In addition, verse 22 validates the thought in Revelation 3:14 that our Lord Jesus is a created being.
+The following translations lend credence to this thought:

 “THE WORD WAS GOD” – JOHN 1:1